quicwg/multipath/draft-ietf-quic-multipath.md

 and specifically acknowledge packets belonging to that path-specific packet number space.

-- Associated Destination Connection ID: The connection ID used to send packets over the path.
+- Associated Destination Connection IDs: The connection IDs used to send packets over the path.

 In Active state, hosts MUST also track the following information:

-- Associated Source Connection ID: The connection ID used to receive packets over the path.
+- Associated Source Connection IDs: The connection IDs used to receive packets over the path.

 A path in the "Validating" state performs path validation as described